 Research and development activities will give the right to deduct from the Corporation Tax payable a fraction of the R&D cost and investments made during the tax year.
-This allowance is compatible with other tax incentives, like the free amortization of assets devoted to Research & Development and, of course, to the deduction of the cost incurred, regardless they are capitalized or expensed.
+This tax credit is compatible with other tax incentives, like the free amortization of assets devoted to Research & Development and, of course, to the deduction of the cost incurred, regardless they are capitalized or expensed.

-Concept of Research and Development
+Concept of Research & Development tax credit in Spain

 To qualify for this allowance Research will be considered to the planned original investigation that seeks to discover new knowledge and a better understanding in the scientific and technological field, and development to the application of the results of the research or any other type of scientific knowledge for the manufacture of new materials or products or for the design of new processes or production systems, as well as for the substantial technological improvement of pre-existing materials, products, processes or systems.